dbcaa/UniBotDocs/welcome.md

 A fully customizable, multi-purpose Discord bot.
 It has everything you will need inside of it!
 It's an all in one discord bot!

 ## Documentation
+!!!info
+This documentation is still a work in progress, so some pages may be incomplete or missing.
+Also documents are **recommended** to be viewed on a desktop/laptop for the best experience.
+!!!
 Check out [Getting Started](/guides/getting-started) to get started with UniBot!
-All of these documents are best viewed on a computer or tablet!

 ## Features